MORTGAGE RATES TODAY IN MICHIGAN

 Fixed-rate mortgages are typically available in terms of 10, 15, 20, or 30 years.
 The loan term refers to the duration over which the loan is repaid.
 A shorter loan term, such as 10 or 15 years, may have a higher monthly payment but can result in significant interest savings over the life of the loan.
 Conversely, a longer loan term, such as 20 or 30 years, may have a lower monthly payment but will accrue more interest over time.

-Adjustable-rate mortgages (ARMs) offer an initial interest rate that is typically lower than fixed-rate mortgages.
+ARMs offer an initial interest rate that is typically lower than fixed-rate mortgages.
 This can be attractive to borrowers who are looking for a lower initial monthly payment.
-However, it is important to note that the interest rate on an ARM can adjust periodically, usually after 5 or 7 years, based on market conditions.
+However, it’s important to note that the interest rate on an ARM can adjust periodically, after three, five, seven, or 10 years, based on market conditions.

 ARMs can be beneficial for borrowers who plan to sell their home before the fixed-rate period ends.
 If the home is sold before the interest rate adjusts, the borrower can take advantage of the lower initial rate without being subject to potential future rate increases.